 Instructions

-- Combine ingredients in a small container with lid.
-Shake to combine before each use.
+- Combine the ingredients in a small container with lid.
+Shake to mix them well before each use.

-- Apply nightly to lashes with Q-tip or mascara wand.
+- Apply nightly to lashes with a cotton-tipped swab or mascara wand.
 Do not rinse.

 Notes